The King’s Fund masterclasses

 - Build in learning processes to enable your organisation to adjust dynamically in response to each new phase of the future.

 The masterclasses will be led by two senior consultants of The King’s Fund faculty drawing on current research and theory.
+Short thought pieces will be written following each

 Non-urgent advice: Next Masterclass